Arkansas Medical Cannabis Foundational Certification

 The Medical Cannabis Foundational Course is an online course that covers a series of 12 modules designed to teach healthcare and industry professionals the fundamental topics of cannabis and includes a specific module on the legal framework, forms and other pertinent information regarding the Arkansas Medical Marijuana program.

-In addition to Arkansas specific regulations, learn about the federal legal framework of working with medical marijuana patients, the basics of the cannabis plant, the Endocannabinoid System, and how cannabinoid receptors work with our bodies.
-Additional modules will cover important topics like: how to medicate, inhalation versus ingestion, contraindications, drug-on-drug interactions, and recommended rations of specific illnesses.
+In addition to Arkansas-specific regulations, learn about the federal legal framework of working with medical marijuana patients, the basics of the cannabis plant, the Endocannabinoid System, and how cannabinoid receptors work with our bodies.
+Additional modules will cover important topics like how to medicate, inhalation versus ingestion, contraindications, drug-on-drug interactions, and recommended rations for specific illnesses.

 Since 2009, we’ve been committed to equipping the cannabis industry with top-notch knowledge.
 Chances are, many of your proficient employees have already benefited from our programs!